bruno-yamada/study-notes/docs/azure/AZ-104/acloud-guru-notes/az-900-fundamentals.md

 - Have both public and private cloud
 - usually due to requirements from regulations or governance
 - but it can get complex

+## Chapter 3 - Azure Architecture
+Regions & Availability Zones
+- Region: set of datacenters, deployed within latency-defined perimeter, connected through a dedicated low-latency network
+    - Not all features are available in all regions
+    - Price might differ betewen regions
+    - Paired region, each region is paired with another region for outage failover, only one of the pair is updated at a time
+  - Availability Zone: physical location within a region, each has its own power cooling and networking, minimum of 3 zones per region Resource Groups
+- Not a resource, but a container for resources
+- can move resources across resource groups and resource-groups can have multiple regions
+- can be used for access control
+- needs a location for storing its metadata
+- removing the resource group will remove all resources within Azure Resource Manager
+- Resources deployed on Azure use ARM (cli, portal, powershell cmdlets)
+- easy grouping of resources
+- easy tagging for resources (thus easy cost management)